surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Show ghosted LFO waveform reference** - Allows you to enable or disable the LFO waveform at full amplitude displayed with a dotted line in the LFO display area.

-- **Show CPU usage in VU meter** - Allows you to show or hide the small CPU usage value found on the right of the VU meter.

 - **Middle C** - Allows you to change the reference octave shown in popup displays of some frequency-related parameters, such as filter cutoff for instance.
 You can change Middle C to display either **C3**, **C4** or **C5**.